yhatt/jsx-slack/docs/how-to-setup-jsx-transpiler.md

 }
 ```

 Then you can use the comment pragma and `import` statement as following.
+Your JSX/TSX source codes can make compatible with Node.js.

 ```tsx
 /** @jsxImportSource jsx-slack */
 import { Blocks, Section } from 'jsx-slack'
 ```

-This will make your JSX/TSX source codes compatible with Node.js.
 In addition, the import maps is also helpful for using alternative ESM CDN.
-[See the Deno manual for more details.](https://deno.land/manual@v1.16.0/jsx_dom/jsx#using-an-import-map)
+[See the Deno manual for more details.](https://deno.land/manual/jsx_dom/jsx#using-an-import-map)

 <details>
 <summary>Example: Use Skypack CDN...</summary>